South Korea suspends THAAD deployment

 At the time, analysts said this was an attempt to force Moon's hand and make it difficult for his government to withdraw the system from South Korea.

-The THAAD roll-out has been vociferously opposed by China, which fears it could be used to spy on its own defense and nuclear deterrent systems.
+The THAAD rollout has been vociferously opposed by China, which fears it could be used to spy on its own defense and nuclear deterrent systems.

-Relations between Seoul and Beijing have soured significantly as a result of its deployment, leading to knock on effects on South Korean businesses and Koreans living in China.
+Relations between Seoul and Beijing have soured significantly as a result of its deployment, affecting South Korean businesses and Koreans living in China.

+A spokesman for the Pentagon said the United States will work with the South Korean government "throughout this process."

+"The US trusts (South Korea's) stance that the THAAD deployment was an alliance decision and it will not be reversed," Navy Cmdr.
+Gary Ross said.

 Delayed deployment